Christmas Spending Survey 2019 - Results and Statistics

 High-streets fight back with a 13% rise in consumers to do their shopping in-store this Christmas...

-The UK high-street scene has undoubtedly taken a hit since the rise of the internet and online shopping, and this is represented in our Christmas shopping online statistics, as 58% of people said they would opt to do their Christmas shopping online rather than in-store.
+The UK high-street scene has undoubtedly taken a hit since the rise of the internet, online shopping as well as the use of cashback websites, and this is represented in our Christmas shopping online statistics, as 58% of people said they would opt to do their Christmas shopping online rather than in-store.

 There is hope for the high-street shops, though, with a 13% increase in the number of Christmas shoppers opting to shop in-store this year.